-- Verity Print is a standalone central location ballot production device.
+- Verity Print is a standalone ballot production device for poll worker use.
 Once the ballot is printed and marked, the voter can cast the ballot through Verity Scan or through Verity Central. - Verity Print was tested as an integrated piece of the voting system, in several different system level test suites, where it accepted user input instructions, prior to producing ballots which were then marked and cast through both Verity Scan and Verity Central.